 Just like other global tech organizations, there‘s plenty to do for the employees.
 They actually have a hard time keeping up.
 This challenges the fact that when they have to chat, they can‘t focus and concentrate on work tasks.

 What are they going to do then, you might think?

 It takes about 20 minutes for the brain to become focused and get into deep concentration.
 This means that you have to spend 20 minutes more to get into the same focus mode when you are interrupted by e.g., a chat, an email notification, a colleague who wants to talk or a text message.
 Moreover, it uses mental energy to be interrupted.
 Mental energy is not an exhaustible resource.
 Something we sometimes overlook.
 According to research from Cambridge University, your brain uses about 20% of your total daily energy expenditure.

 Distance management is a management discipline that puts many managers to the test because there is less room for loose chat on a conference call or an email.
-But it‘s the chat that binds people together.
+But among other things it’s the informal chat that binds people together.
 When we are not together physically, we also lose many signals from each other.
 For about 90% of what we say, we say with the body.
 The leader is therefore in a dilemma.

 That is why being aware of when it is time for chatting and when it isn’t is a game changer.
 Many people – that we work with – benefit of having focus time blocked in their calendar where no one and nothing can interrupt.
 This means that all notifications are paused, and the phone is on silent mode.
 It is a method worth trying but also asking yourself and your team a question.